Stainless steel goes stellar – a discussion on stainless steel in space, space-travel, Mars, the Moon and metal.

 Mr Musk has reportedly said that the stainless steel used for the construction of his spaceship is chemically different from the stainless steel used by NASA during the Atlas rocket program, SpaceX treats the stainless steel at cryogenic temperatures to create an exciting material that has a better strength-to-weight ratio than carbon fibre.

 SpaceX plans to send their spaceship into space in a mirror finish.
-We at Double Stone Steel have the technology available now to add PVD copper colour or PVD gold colour to the rocketship!
+We at Double Stone Steel have the technology available now to add PVD copper color or PVD gold color to the rocketship!
 Someone call me!

 Jeff Bezos, the world’s richest person, and Elon Musk have decided that at some point in the future the planet earth will certainly become uninhabitable, this will either be caused by humans destroying the planet by pollution or warfare.
 It could be some terrible disease that will wipe us out.
 Or it could be by the planet being hit by a meteorite.
 Jeff Bezos, using his enormous private wealth of 150 billion dollars, founded Blue Origin a company with the enormously ambitious goal of making the human species a “multi-planet race” ie occupying more than one planet.
 This is the same goal as SpaceX.
 So if humans are wiped out on earth there will still be viable populations elsewhere.